Query Age of Information: Freshness in Pull-Based Communication: MDP formulation and problem solution

 \section{MDP formulation and problem solution}

-In the following, we will model the two communication scenarios described above as \glspl{mdp}, which we will then proceed to solve.
-An \gls{mdp} is defined by a state space $\mathcal{S}$, an action space $\mathcal{A}$, a set of transition probabilities $p_a(s,s')=P(s_{t+1}=s'|a_t=a,s_t=s)$, and an instantaneous reward function $r(s,a,s')$, which represents the immediate reward when taking action $a$ and transitioning from state $s$ to state $s'$.
+In this section, we will consider the full problem, with a query process and energy dynamics.
+To understand the impact of the query process in the performance of a communication system, we will model the \gls{pq} and \gls{qapa} systems as \glspl{mdp}, which we will then proceed to solve.
+A \gls{mdp} is defined by a state space $\mathcal{S}$, an action space $\mathcal{A}$, a set of transition probabilities $p_a(s,s')=P(s_{t+1}=s'|a_t=a,s_t=s)$, and an instantaneous reward function $r(s,a,s')$, which represents the immediate reward when taking action $a$ and transitioning from state $s$ to state $s'$.
+The two systems, \gls{pq} and \gls{qapa}, can use the same state and action spaces, and only differ in the reward function that they use.
+This problem formulation is significantly more complex than the example from Sec.~\ref{ssec:threshold}, making the direct derivation of strategies complex, but it can represent a more general class of communication systems.

+To model the energy-constrained nature of the node, we use a \emph{leaky bucket} model, as commonly done in the literature~\cite{raghunathan2004energy}: we consider a bucket of tokens, which is replenished by a process which can generate tokens independently at each step with probability $\mu_b$.
+The node can only transmit a packet if there are tokens in the bucket, and each transmission consumes one token.
+This model can fit a general power consumption constraint on a battery-powered node, which should limit its number of transmissions in order to prolong its lifetime.
+Furthermore, it allows us to easily include the constraint in the \gls{mdp} formulation as elaborated further in the next section.